The Girl behind the Mirror

 “I want to go home,” she said.

 Lucy and her reflection slipped out of the house and down the road, back towards where the lane with the Chinese Emporium had been.
 They had spoken for hours about what to do.
 Lucy thought they couldn’t tell their parents.
-Or Lucy’s parents, as her reflection didn’t see them as her parents, who were actually a reflected version of Lucy’s parent’s behind the mirror.
+Or Lucy’s parents, as her reflection didn’t see them as her parents, who were instead a reflected version of Lucy’s parent’s behind the mirror.
 Anyway, Lucy thought it would be too much of a shock to her parents to tell them that a reflected Lucy had come through the mirror into her room.
-They decided to go back to the shop and speak to Dr. Xu.
+They decided to go back to the shop and speak to Dr Xu.
 Maybe he’d know what to do.

 They stole down the road, keeping into the shadows as much as possible.
-Lucy’s reflection wore a hat and sunglasses and one of Lucy’s jackets so she wouldn’t look exactly the same as Lucy.
+Lucy’s reflection wore a hat and sunglasses and one of Lucy’s jackets so she wouldn’t look the same as Lucy.

 The strangest thing, though, no matter how much they searched, they could not find the shop.